Aliases for FAP Gene

 FAP (Fibroblast Activation Protein Alpha) is a Protein Coding gene.
-Diseases associated with FAP include Infiltrative Basal Cell Carcinoma and Breast Ductal Carcinoma.
-GO annotations related to this gene include protein homodimerization activity and serine-type endopeptidase activity.
+Diseases associated with FAP include Infiltrative Basal Cell Carcinoma and Hemophagocytic Lymphohistiocytosis, Familial, 5.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and serine-type endopeptidase activity.
 An important paralog of this gene is DPP4.

 UniProtKB/Swiss-Prot for FAP Gene